-The Town maintains several individual governmental funds.
+The Town maintains two individual governmental funds - the general fund and other nonmajor governmental funds.
 Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund.
 Data from the other governmental funds are combined into a single, aggregated presentation.